-Possible Action: Explore UBC Workplace Wellbeing offerings (wellbeing.ubc.ca/workplace-wellbeing-resources) and Workplace Learning offerings (wpl.ubc.ca) and encourage everyone on the team to participate in at least one offering to build knowledge and skills.
+Possible Action: Explore UBC Workplace Wellbeing offerings (wellbeing.ubc.ca/workplace-wellbeing-resources) and Workplace Learning offerings (wpl.ubc.ca) and encourage participation in at least one offering to build knowledge and skills.

 7. We are aware of and participate in cross-institution wellbeing and mental health knowledge building campaigns, such as Thrive, moveUBC, or nourishUBC as a way to deepen learning.